Lemoncode/node-training/README.md

 ### 02 External emitter

-In this sample we are going to ...
+In this sample we are going to use previous sample, require it from other file and create different instances of `EventEmitter`.

 ### 03 Sync to async class